MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 - Preserve $? for ParenExpression, SubExpression and ArrayExpression (#11040)
 - Set working directory to current directory in Start-Job (#10920) (Thanks @iSazonov!)
 - Make $PSCulture consistently reflect in-session culture changes (#10138) (Thanks @iSazonov!)

-### Experimental Features

-- Provide Unix stat information in filesystem output (#11042)
-- Support null-conditional operators ?. and ?[] in PowerShell language (#10960)
-- Support using non-compatible Windows PowerShell modules in PowerShell Core (#10973)
-- Implement Get-Error cmdlet as Experimental Feature (#10727,#10800)
-- Add ConciseView for $ErrorView and update it to remove unnecessary text and not color entire line in red (#10641,#10724)
-- Support the pipeline chain operators && and || in PowerShell language (#9849,#10825,#10836)
-- Implement null coalescing (??) and null coalescing assignment (??=) operators (#10636)
-- Support notification on pwsh startup when a new release is available and update notification message (#10689,#10777)
-- Update PSDesiredStateConfiguration module version to 2.0.3 and bring new tests; enable compilation to MOF on non-Windows and use of Invoke-DSCResource without LCM (#10516)
-- Add APIs for breakpoint management in runspaces and enable attach to process without BreakAll for PowerShell Editor Services (#10338) (Thanks @KirkMunro!)
-- Support ternary operator in PowerShell language (#10367)

 ### Engine Updates and Fixes